Darrington, Washington: Economy

 Darrington's largest industry remains logging, centered around several small companies and the Hampton sawmill, the town's largest employer at 160 jobs.
 Hampton acquired the disused sawmill from Summit Timber in 2002 and reopened it the following year after $15 million in renovations.
 The sawmill primarily processes western hemlock and Douglas fir from nearby state and local lands.
 Other major industries in the town include tourism and outdoor recreation, educational services for the Darrington School District, and forestry management.
 The town has a grocery store, a bakery, several restaurants, a bookstore, and a microbrewery.
-The Sauk-Suiattle Indian Tribe has a small casino and bingo hall that employs 50 people.
+The Sauk-Suiattle Indian Tribe had a small casino and bingo hall that employs 50 people until it closed in 2020.

-A 2015 Census survey estimated that Darrington had a workforce population of 1,138 and an unemployment rate of 9.3 percent.
+A 2015 Census Bureau survey estimated that Darrington had a workforce population of 1,138 and an unemployment rate of 9.3 percent.
 The most common employers for Darrington residents are in manufacturing (23.8 percent), followed by educational and health services (17.6 percent), retail (13.7 percent), and public administration (10.5 percent).
 Approximately 9.9 percent of Darrington residents also work within the town, while 13 percent commute to Everett, 6.4 percent work in Seattle, and 5.7 percent work in Arlington.
 The average one-way commute for the town's workers is approximately 36.5 minutes; 85.3 percent of commuters drove alone to their workplace, while 6.8 percent carpooled and 6.2 percent walked or used other modes of transport.

 Demographics

-Darrington is the third-smallest incorporated place in Snohomish County, ahead of Woodway and Index, with an estimated population of 1,421 in 2019.
+Darrington is the third-smallest incorporated place in Snohomish County, ahead of Woodway and Index, with a population of 1,462 as of the 2020 census.
 Historically, the Darrington area's population peaked at an estimated 3,500 to 4,000 in the early 20th century during the heyday of logging in the area, which also attracted Scandinavian and Western European immigrants.
 The town saw an influx of Appalachian transplants from North Carolina (particularly the area around Sylva) in the 1940s and 1950s, whose families remain in the Darrington area, influencing traditions and local culture.
 The town's population has remained relatively stable since the 1960s, declining by 230 residents by 1990 and rebounding since then.
 Darrington predominantly has single-family residences, with only 36 multi-family units reported in 2010.

 According to 2012 estimates by the U.S. Census Bureau, Darrington has a median family income of $60,750, and a per capita income of $18,047, ranking 227th of 281 areas within the state of Washington.
 Approximately 16.7 percent of families and 20.9 percent of the overall population were below the poverty line, including 24 percent of those under the age of 18 and 8.9 percent aged 65 or older.
 Darrington is described as economically depressed and has median household incomes that are far below the Snohomish County average.